hackclub/assemble/the-budget/bank.md

 - Send emails to our attendees using HCB's instance of [Sendy](https://sendy.co).
 - Generate [legal waivers for attendees](/further-reading/waiver.pdf).

-Without Bank, money would have been a massive pain in the neck for our team.
+Without HCB, money would have been a massive pain in the neck for our team.
 It truly is a godsend.